TDSoftware/subidentity-backend/readme.md

 ### getIdentities
 Returns a page of all identities of the chain of the provided wsProvider.
 Adjust the value for `wsProvider` to query from the respective chain of the given node endpoint.
-Adjust the value for `page` (page index to load) and `limit` (how many items on one page) to your needs.
+Adjust the value for `page` (page index to load, ℹ️ index of first page is 1) and `limit` (how many items on one page) to your needs.

 Example request:
 ```